Types of Market Failure

 Understanding Market Failure

-Market failure: when the free market, through the price mechanism, fails to allocate scarce resources efficiently.
+Market failure: when the free market, through the price mechanism, fails to allocate scarce resources efficiently, leading to a social welfare loss.

 This results in a loss of allocative efficiency and a misallocation of resources from society's point of view.